ArismitaM/face_detection/README.md

 –CUDA and cudNN for NVIDIA GPU support.

-–Dlib library for CNN based face detection.
+–Dlib library for CNN-based face detection.

 –mmod_human_face_detector.dat for face parameterization.

 ## Key Features
 It detects faces in each frame of the video.
-For each face detected, it assign 128 face-parametes and makes a pickle file.
+For each face detected, it assigns 128 face parameters and makes a pickle file.

 Then, it groups similar faces into clusters based on the closeness of the Euclidean distance of the face parameters.
 It uses the DBScan face clustering technique to do the same.
 It makes another pickle file with the clustered faces.

-It detects faces in an unknown video and matches those faces with the clustered faces pickle file and displays the text "SAME FACE" for known faces.
+It detects faces in an unknown video, matches those faces with the clustered faces pickle file, and displays the text "SAME FACE" for known faces.

 ## Advanced Functionalities
 This does not require supervised training for known faces.
 Therefore, a huge dataset with multiple images of the same person is not required to be created manually.
 It uses clustering to identify unique faces in unseen videos.
 These unique faces are then detectable in other unseen videos.